-The commentaries are critical reflections on three separate guest presentations of the student's choice from the Composers' Workshop series.
-Each of the three commentaries should be of between 250 and 350 words.
-The commentaries must relate to Composers Workshops given over the two Terms (Michaelmas and Lent).
-Each commentary should offer a brief reasoned, if personal, response to issues raised in each of the chosen Workshops.
+The reflections are critical considerations of three separate presentations of the student's choice from the Composers' Workshop series (guest presentations only).
+Each of the three reflections should be of between 250 and 350 words.
+The reflections must relate to Composers Workshops given over the two Terms (Michaelmas and Lent).
+Each reflection should offer a brief reasoned, if personal, response to issues raised in each of the chosen Workshops.
 Discussion may focus on technical or poetic questions, and may include consideration of presentation as well as content.

 The main priority is, always, familiarity with a wide range of twentieth- and twenty-first-century music in all its tendencies, intonations and levels.
-Candidates are also encouraged to read textbooks or articles by composers whose music appeals to them and to familiarise themselves with the theories and accounts of personal practice of contemporary composers.
-It is advisable for prospective composers to investigate the possibilities for performance of their works, and to find out about electro-acoustic facilities available in the Faculty.
+Candidates are also encouraged to read writings by composers whose music appeals to them and to familiarise themselves with the theories and accounts of personal practice of contemporary composers.
+Composers are strongly encouraged to investigate opportunities for the performance of their works, and to find out about electro-acoustic facilities available in the Faculty.

-The composition must be submitted, via the relevant folder on the Paper's Moodle page, to the Chair of Examiners so as to arrive not later than 5.00pm on the submission date given above.
+The composition must be submitted as a pdf file, via the relevant folder on the Paper's Moodle page, to the Chair of Examiners so as to arrive not later than 5.00pm on the submission date given above.
 The composition must have been written by the candidate during the current academic year and it must have a cover sheet.
 Candidates will be required to declare that the composition is their own work and that they do not contain material already used to any substantial extent for a comparable purpose.
 Penalties will be imposed for late submission.